giammirove/jvmcraft/README.md

 Ambitious project to learn rust (trying my best).

-As of today 28/04/2025, this project has been developed as a side project after work in three weeks ==> not the best code. :)
+As of today 28/04/2025, this project has been developed as a side project after work in three weeks => not the best code. :)

-After a long pause where I search for a job (found it), worked on my master thesis, and took care of my mental health (it is important!!!), I finally continued this project and implemented socekts !
+After a long pause where I searched for a job (found it), worked on my master thesis, and took care of my mental health (it is important!!!), I finally continued this project and implemented sockets!
 (10/07/2025)

 This is my first "big" rust project !